HaysonC/PIVONet/README.md

 ## Installation

-Use any modern Python (>= 3.10).
+Use strictly Python (= 3.11).
 The project ships with a `pyproject.toml`, so you can install it directly:

 ```bash
 python -m pip install .